richmagkessie/loops_python/README.md

 # loops_python
-Treating loops in python to build some shapes
+Treating loops in python to build some shapes.